-Coconut is a mature fruit of the cocos nucifera palm.
-It is one of very versatile and indispensable food item for millions of inhabitants in South and South-East Asia, and Pacific islands.
+Coconut is a mature fruit of the Cocos nucifera palm.
+It is one of very versatile and indispensable food item for millions of inhabitants of South and South-East Asia and Pacific islands.
 It is one of the most sought-after ingredients in the kitchen since it employed in almost each and every recipe prepared in these parts of the world.

 Cocos nucifera belongs to the large Palmaceae family of palm trees.
-Coco palm grows well under tropical climates.
+Coco palm grows well in the tropical climates.
 The palm requires moist, sandy, well-drained soil and flourishes well all along the saline-rich coastal regions.

 |Sweet, delicious coconut meat.|

-The coconut palm is an un-branched, erect, tall-growing tree that may reach more than 100 feet in height and has a lifetime of about 75 to 100 years.
-Once planted, it may take about 4-5 years to begin their first produce, and often, quite longer time in some species.
-Several hundred species of the coconut palms grown all over the tropics, and their taste of meat and flavor of water thus may vary according to saline content of the soil, distance from sea-shore, amount of rain-fall, etc.
+The palm coconut is an unbranched, erect, tall-growing tree that could reach more than 100 feet in height and has a lifetime of about 75 to 100 years.
+Once planted, it may take about 4-5 years to begin their first produce, and often, quite longer time in some varieties.
+Several hundred cultivars of the coconut palms grown all over the tropics and so, their taste of meat (kernel) and flavor of water thus may vary according to the saline content of the soil, distance from the seashore, the amount of rainfall, etc.

-100 g kernel consists of 354 calories.
+100 g kernel holds 354 calories.
 Much of this comes from the fats and protein.
-Although, its meat is disproportionately high in saturated fats on comparison to other common edible nuts, coconut has many bioactive compounds that are essential for better health.
+Although its meat is disproportionately high in saturated fats in comparison to other common edible nuts, coconut has many health promoting bioactive compounds.

 Coconut water is a very refreshing drink to beat tropical summer thirst.
 The juice is packed with simple sugar, electrolytes, minerals, and bioactive compounds such as cytokinin, and enzymes such as acid phosphatase, catalase, dehydrogenase, peroxidase, polymerases, etc. Altogether, these enzymes aid in digestion and metabolism.

-Coconut oil extracted from dry kernel (copra) is an excellent emollient agent.
-It is used in cooking, applied over scalp as hair nourishment, employed in pharmacy and in medicines.
+Coconut oil extracted from the dry kernel (copra) is an excellent emollient agent.
+It is used in cooking, applied over scalp as hair nourishment, employed in pharmacy and medicines.

 Research studies suggest that cytokinins (e.g., kinetin and trans-zeatin) in coconut water showed significant anti-ageing, anti-carcinogenic, and anti-thrombotic effects.